Your monthly pledge: A lifeline for animals. START NOW!

 Researchers have found that pigs are intelligent beings capable of remembering their surroundings, learning from their friends, and solving complex problems.

 When you think of the smartest animals in the world, which ones come to mind?
-Perhaps you think of elephants, dolphins or monkeys.
-Or, if you live with your dog and cat, you might even picture your own companion animal.
+Perhaps you think of elephants, dolphins, or monkeys.
+If you live with your dog and cat, you might even picture your own companion animal.

-While each of these animals is remarkable in its own way, one very playful and quirky creature is often forgotten.
+While each animal is remarkable in its own way, some very playful and quirky creatures are often forgotten: Pigs.
 They’re smarter than our furry friends at home, and they’ve even outsmarted human children.

-In fact, pigs are generally considered one of the smartest animals on earth – along with dolphins and elephants!
+Pigs are generally considered among the smartest animals on earth—along with dolphins and elephants!

 So, what exactly are pigs capable of?
 And how does this change our tendency to view them as food?